Symmetry of Derived Delooping Level: Introduction

 \section{Introduction}

-The finitistic dimension conjecture, which states that the finitistic dimension (findim) of an Artin algebra $\Lambda$ is always finite, carries significant homological implications.
-It is a sufficient condition for numerous other conjectures, the most important of which includes the Nakayama conjecture, the Gorenstein symmetry conjecture, the Auslander-Reiten conjecture, and the Wakamatsu tilting conjecture.
+The finitistic dimension conjecture, which states that the little finitistic dimension (findim) of an Artin algebra $\Lambda$ is always finite, carries significant homological implications.
+It is a sufficient condition for numerous other conjectures for Artin algebras, the most important of which includes the Wakamatsu tilting conjecture \cite{mantese2004wakamatsu}, the Gorenstein symmetry conjecture (a consequence of the Wakamatsu tilting conjecture), the Auslander-Reiten conjecture \cite{auslander1975generalized, happel1991homological}, and the Nakayama conjecture (a consequence of the Auslander-Reiten conjecture).
 Investigations of the findim conjecture go hand in hand with a better understanding of the representation theory of Artin algebras.
 Since the conjecture specifically asks about the projective dimension of $\Lambda$-modules, it is proved in special cases where the module category or the syzygy category is well understood.

-In addition to solving the conjecture through a thorough understanding of the module category $\mod\Lambda$, other techniques rely on various upper and lower bounds of findim.
+In addition to solving the findim conjecture through a thorough understanding of the module category $\mod\Lambda$, other techniques rely on various upper and lower bounds of findim.
 There is too much work done on the subject to be comprehensive, so we only mention some invariants we are most interested in.
 One such lower bound is called the depth, defined as the supremum of $\grade S$ over all simple $\Lambda$-modules $S$, where

-These definitions come from the study of stable module category \cite{auslander1969stable}, and G\'{e}linas \cite{gelinas2022} proved that when $\Lambda$ is commutative local, $\depth\Lambda = \findim\Lambda$.
-Popular upper bounds include the $\varphi$-dimension $\phidim$ \cite{igusa2005finitistic} and the delooping level $\dell\!$ \cite{gelinas2022}.
-The author and Igusa \cite{guo2023derived} recently improved the delooping level to the derived delooping level $\ddell\!$.
+These definitions come from the study of stable module category \cite{auslander1969stable}, and when $\Lambda$ is a commutative Noetherian local ring, the Auslander-Buchsbaum formula \cite{auslander1957homological} implies $\depth\Lambda = \findim\Lambda$.
+Popular upper bounds include the $\varphi$-dimension $\phidim\Lambda$ \cite{igusa2005finitistic} and the delooping level $\dell\Lambda$ \cite{gelinas2022}.
+The author and Igusa \cite{guo2025derived} recently improved the delooping level to the derived delooping level $\ddell\!$.
 Precisely, these upper bounds satisfy